 Group I status shall be limited to one (1) local Union at one (1) time.
-An applicant who qualifies for Group I in a local Union shall be so registered electronically and remain on Group I in that local Union unless and until the applicant designates another local Union as his or her Group I local Union.
-If an applicant qualifies for Group I status in a local Union other than his or her home local Union and designates that local as his or her Group I local Union, the business manager of the new Group I status local Union shall by electronic means notify the business manager of the applicant's former Group I status local Union.
+An applicant who qualifies for Group I in a local Union shall be so registered electronically and remain on Group I in that local Union unless and until the applicant designates another local Union as his or her their Group I local Union.
+If an applicant qualifies for Group I status in a local Union other than his or her their home local Union and designates that local as his or her their Group I local Union, the business manager of the new Group I status local Union shall by electronic means notify the business manager of the applicant's former Group I status local Union.

-GROUP II All applicants for employment who have four (4) or more years' experience in the trade and who have passed a Journeyman Wireman examination given by a duly constituted Inside Construction Local Union of the IBEW or have been certified as a Journeyman Wireman by any Inside Joint Apprenticeship and Training Committee.
+GROUP II All applicants for employment who have four (4) or more years' experience in the trade and who have passed a Journeyman Wireman Journey Level Electrician examination given by a duly constituted Inside Construction Local Union of the IBEW or have been certified as a Journeyman Wireman Journey Level Electrician by any Inside Joint Apprenticeship and Training Committee.